shettyg/ovn-docker/README.md

 To better understand OVN's integration with containers in the "overlay" mode, this document explains the end to end workflow with an example.

-* Start a IPAM container on any host.
-This container is responsible to provide IP address and MAC address for your containers.
+* Start a IPAM container on one host.
+This container is responsible to provide IP address and MAC address for your containers and acts as a central point for your OVN system.
 (The ipam is actually a containerized OpenStack Neutron, with OVN plugin and daemons.
-So the same apis that work for OpenStack Neutron, work here too.)
+So the same apis that work for OpenStack Neutron, work here too.
+The container runs mysql, rabbitmq and OVS daemons.
+Since the command below asks you to run the container with '--net=host', it is ideal if you do not have mysql, rabbitmq and OVS daemons running in the host already.)

 ```
 docker run -d --net=host --name ipam ovntest/ipam:v0.16 /sbin/ipam